fortes/enfield/README.md

 * Blog aware static site generator
 * Compatible with the Jeykll directory and file structure
-* Use Markdown or Textile for posts
+* Use Markdown for posts (Textile not supported yet)
+* Code highlighting via Pygments
 * Layouts written using liquid template engine
 * Server / Auto-regenerate

 There are a few bonus features not present in the default install of Jekyll:

 * Jekyll-like plugin model, with CoffeeScript/JS instead of Ruby
-* Use markdown/textile within includes
+* Use markdown within includes
 * Compile and minify CoffeeScript & LESS
 * Support post and page URL aliases via redirects